monaca/monaca-cli/README.md

 ```
 create  ........  create a new Monaca project
-info  ..........  show info about Cordova environment
-platform  ......  add, update and remove platforms
-plugin  ........  manage installed plugins
-prepare  .......  prepare project for build
-compile  .......  build the project
-run  ...........  deploys project on a device / emulator
-build  .........  shortcut for compile, then prepare
-emulate  .......  run project in emulator
-serve  .........  runs a local web server for assets
 login  .........  sign in to Monaca Cloud
 logout  ........  sign out from Monaca Cloud
 clone  .........  clone project from the Monaca Cloud
+import  ........  import project from the Monaca Cloud
 upload  ........  upload project to Monaca Cloud
 download  ......  download project from Monaca Cloud
+plugin  ........  manage installed plugins
 livesync  ......  starts a server that waits for connections from Monaca Debugger
 multiserve  ....  serves several projects to the Monaca Debugger
 remote build  ..  build project on Monaca Cloud
+proxy  .........  configure proxy to use when connecting to Monaca Cloud
 ```

-You can run `monaca <command_name> help` to get in-depth information about a single command:
+You can run `monaca <command_name> --help` to get in-depth information about a single command:

 ```
-$ monaca upload help
+$ monaca upload --help

 Usage: monaca upload